Summer at Sanford POWER will look closer to normal this year, if not exactly pre-pandemic normal.

 Train for summer weather

-“Athletes should tailor their warm-up and cool-down routine to the conditions they are in,” said Scott Hettenbach, the manager of Sanford POWER in Sioux Falls.
+“Athletes should tailor their warm-up and cool-down routine to the conditions they are in,” Hettenbach said.
 “They may need to shorten their overall routine, or add some additional rest in between movements to allow for the proper warm-up needed without creating additional fatigue.
 Likewise, they may need additional time to cool down during warmer weather and account for that during the events they participate in.”

-Sanford POWER is in its 20th year of developing athletes.
-It offers a variety of programs for athletes of all ages and abilities this summer in Bismarck, Fargo and Sioux Falls, plus satellite programs in Aberdeen, Bemidji and more.
+Sanford POWER has been developing athletes for more than 20 years.
+It offers a variety of programs for athletes of all ages and abilities this summer in the traditional hubs of Bismarck, Fargo and Sioux Falls, new locations in Bemidji, Grand Forks, and Irvine, California, plus satellite programs in Aberdeen, Bagley and more.